denoland/docs/runtime/reference/node.md

 #### Migrating npm scripts to deno.json

-TODO: bartlomieju this section can be removed in favor of other sections If preferred, you can move your npm scripts over to `deno.json`, where they can be run using `deno task`.
+If preferred, you can move your npm scripts over to `deno.json`, where they can be run using `deno task`.
 This allows you to manage all necessary permission flags and other runtime configuration in one place.

 ```json
 {